browserengineering/book/book/http.md

     s = ctx.wrap_socket(s, server_hostname=host)
 ```

-These two steps should be all you need to connect to HTTPS sites.
+Your browser should now be able to connect to HTTPS sites.

 ::: {.further}
 TLS is pretty complicated; you can read the details in [RFC